-From Japan to Argentina, these books about mothers and motherhood tell a different story, carving a place for the raw realities of the duality of motherhood, with all its loves and losses.
+From Japan to Argentina, these books about motherhood tell a different story, carving a place for the raw realities of the duality of motherhood, with all its loves and losses.

 Here you will find depictions of women around the world striving for or against motherhood, struggling within the confines of motherhood, and examinations of how motherhood can usurp a woman’s identity and alter her mind.

 We hope you enjoy this list of books about mothers and motherhood from Italy, Japan, Argentina, Canada, and the US!

 This brief yet suffocating and claustrophobic novel provides a look behind closed doors at a recently single mother in Italy.
 Though The Days of Abandonment centers on a breakup of husband and wife, the meat of the novel revolves around the mother’s fractured existence.